Bangor University - North Wales Clinical Psychology Programme

 We do not accept applicants who have not yet graduated.

-Wales Clinical Psychology Programme are not implementing the two year NHS funding rule.
+North Wales Clinical Psychology Programme are not implementing the 2 year NHS funding rule.

 Please see our Entry Requirements page for more information.